sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/text/proofreading/editing/AI-prompt/_index.md

 <details><summary>Freezes (द्रष्टुं नोद्यम्)</summary>

 Sometimes it errors out and you will see a red exclamation mark.
 There is a 600 second timeout.
 So, keep the input appropriately small - measuring the max input length for the task by trial and error.
+Also select Gemini 2.5 flash where feasible (almost always).

 You can then continue from where it left off using a "continue" prompt.
 This sometimes won't work - regenerates from the beginning - so you need to provide the remaining text again.